jeftegoes/AwsOverview/README.md

 - ECR: Private Docker Images Repository.
 - Batch: run batch jobs on AWS across managed EC2 instances.
 - Lightsail: predictable & low pricing for simple application & DB stacks.

-### 9.10.
-Lambda Summary

-- Lambda is Serverless, Function as a Service, seamless scaling, reactive.
-- Lambda Billing:
-  - By the time run x by the RAM provisioned.
-  - By the number of invocations.
-- Language Support: many programming languages except (arbitrary) Docker.
-- Invocation time: up to 15 minutes.
-- Use cases:
-  - Create Thumbnails for images uploaded onto S3.
-  - Run a Serverless cron job.
-- API Gateway: expose Lambda functions as HTTP API.

 ## 10. Deploying and Managing Infrastructure at Scale